Kristina01111000/Drws_site/README.md

 - Make administrator get alerted when people make comments -> admin dr w account
 - Look for image line break flourish for promo page
 	- Think about the line breaks
-- Switch the promo page left menus to 1, with 4-5 links
 - figure out menu on mobile issue -> login and see how it goes